Frederic’s third-period goal carries Bruins past Penguins

 Tanev’s check away from the boards sent Tinordi awkwardly crashing in front of the Bruins’ bench.
 Tinordi (upper body) remained on the ice for several moments before he was helped to the locker room and did not return.

+“I think (Tanev) was trying to finish his check,” Sullivan said.
+“It’s unfortunate how the circumstances evolved because (Tinordi) was a long way from the boards on initial contact.”

-Boston managed just four shots during the five-minute power play, and Pittsburgh’s Mark Jankowski hit the post on a short-handed breakaway in the waning moments of the kill.
+Boston managed just four shots during the 5-minute power play, and Pittsburgh’s Mark Jankowski hit the post on a short-handed breakaway in the waning moments of the kill.
 Pittsburgh killed the penalty without two of its top penalty killers, Tanev and Teddy Blueger, who was a surprise scratch, and played the final 27 minutes with 10 forwards.

+“I hope (Tinordi) is OK,” Crosby said.
+“He went into the boards pretty awkwardly.
+You never like to see that, but I don’t think it warranted a 5-minute penalty.
+I don’t think (Tanev) had any intent.”

 BRUINS RARE WIN IN PITTSBURGH